 Pesto Crostini With Peaches and Ricotta

 - 4-6 slices multigrain, baguette, ciabatta or gluten-free bread 1/2 inch/1.3 thick, Note 1 (these will be cut to give 12 bite size appetizers)

 - 1 clove garlic cut in half horizontally

-- 1 large peach or 2 small, cut into small pieces (sprinkle with a teaspoon sugar if peaches aren't sweet enough)
+- 1 large peach or 2 small, diced (sprinkle with a teaspoon sugar if peaches aren't sweet enough)

-- OPTIONAL: balsamic glaze/reduction homemade (Note 2) or from bottle
+- OPTIONAL: a drizzle of balsamic glaze either homemade (Note 4) or from the bottle

 - MAKE CROSTINI: Toast bread to golden brown.
 Lightly brush one side of toasts with olive oil, then rub the cut half of garlic clove on the toasts.

 - ASSEMBLE: On each toast, spread a thin layer of ricotta cheese, add a layer of pesto.
-Sprinkle with cut peaches.
+Sprinkle with cut peaches *.
 Cut each toast into 2-3 smaller pieces.
 Lay appetizers on a platter.
 Just before serving, drizzle with Balsamic glaze/reduction if using. * If you dice the peaches ahead of time, add a squeeze of fresh lemon juice so they don't turn brown.

-- Pesto: Use any pesto you like or make our Classic Basil Pesto recipe:
+- Pesto: Use any pesto you like or make our basil pesto with walnuts:

-- Process in food processor until smooth: 1 cup packed Basil leaves, 1/4 grated Parmesan cheese, 2 tablespoons pine nuts or walnuts, 1 teaspoon minced garlic and 1/4 olive oil. (makes 1/2 cup).
+- Process in food processor until smooth: 1 cup packed Basil leaves, 1/4 grated Parmesan cheese, 2 tablespoons pine nuts or walnuts, 1 teaspoon minced garlic and 1/4 olive oil. (makes 1/2 cup/126 grams).